omargad1/PWM_Drawer/README.md

 # PWM_Drawer
-PWM drawer works as a mini oscilloscope that is responsible for printing the frequency and the waveform of the generated PWM signal.
+PWM drawer works as a mini oscilloscope that is responsible for printing the frequency and the waveform of the generated PWM signal using FreeRTOS
+.